Degrees, Requirements, Funding

 Dissertation

-- Students must complete one chapter in draft by 15 February of the fourth year to be eligible for fellowship in the fifth year; otherwise the fellowship is taken in the sixth year.
+- Students should begin active research and writing of the dissertation in the summer following the third year.
+Ideally, students should have a chapter well underway during the fall semester of the fourth year, but a minimum of one chapter must be completed in draft by 15 February of the fourth year to be eligible for fellowship in the fifth year; otherwise the fellowship is taken in the sixth year.

 - Students are required to present their work at least once at the monthly Theatre and Performance Colloquium.

-- Defense date: Students are generally defend their dissertations at the end of the sixth year (or during the summer that follows).
+- Defense date: Students must defend their dissertations by the end of the sixth year (or during the summer that follows).
 Students who would like to attend commencement should consult with GSAS on the date by which the dissertation must be defended and deposited for the candidate to be eligible for commencement: it is usually about mid-April.

 - Committee composition Students put together a 5-member defense committee, in consultation with the dissertation committee; the defense committee moderator (who cannot be the dissertation sponsor) or the sponsor must formally invite the additional members.
 The committee consists of the three advisors and two additional scholars (from Columbia or area universities).
 At least three members of the defense committee must be Columbia Theatre and Performance Ph.D. faculty members.
-At least one member of the defense committee must be someone not on the Columbia Theatre and Performance Ph.D. faculty.
+At least one member of the defense committee must be someone holding an appointment outside the Columbia Theatre and Performance Ph.D. faculty.

 - GSAS regulations For further details, see the GSAS Student Guide.